lightlessdays/Discrete-Structures/README.md

    [Ques 7](QUES7.cpp)        | Write a Program to implement binary search using recursion.
    [Ques 8](QUES8.cpp)        | Write a Program to implement Bubble Sort.
 Find the number of comparisons during each pass and display the intermediate result.Use the observed values to plot a graph to analyse the complexity of algorithm.
    [Ques 9](QUES&#32;9)        | Write a Program to implement Insertion Sort.
 Find the number of comparisons during each pass and display the intermediate result.
 Use the observedvalues to plot a graphto analyse the complexity of algorithm.
    [Ques 10](QUES&#32;10)       | Write a Program that generates all the permutations of a given set of digits, with or without repetition.
 (For example, if the given set is {1,2}, the permutations are 12 and 21).
-(One method is given in Liu)
    [Ques 11](QUES11.cpp)       | Write a Program to calculate Permutation and Combination for an input value nand r using recursive formula of  nCr and nPr.
    [Ques 12](QUES&#32;12)       | For any number n, write a program to list all the solutions of the equation x1 + x2 + x3 + ...+ xn=  C,  where  C  is  a  constant  (C<=10)  and x1,  x2,x3,...,xn are  non-negative  integers using  brute force strategy.
    [Ques 13](QUES&#32;13)       | Write a Programto accept the truth values of variables x and y, and print the truth table of the following logical operations:<br/>a) Conjunction&emsp;&emsp;&emsp;&emsp;f) Exclusive NOR<br/>b) Disjunction&emsp;&emsp;&emsp;&emsp; g) Negation<br/>c) Exclusive OR&emsp;&emsp;&emsp;&emsp;h) NAND<br/>d) Conditional &emsp;&emsp;&emsp;&emsp;i) NOR<br/>e) Bi-conditional